 Hamilton County Auditor

-Dusty Rhodes was re-elected to a seventh term as Hamilton County Auditor in 2014 receiving the most votes of any state or local administrative office candidate running county-wide.
-In 1990 he became the first Democratic candidate to win a Hamilton County administrative office in two decades.
+Dusty Rhodes was re-elected to an eighth term as Hamilton County Auditor in 2018 almost two-to-one (65%) over his opponent, a margin of over 100,000 votes, the most of any candidate running county-wide.
+In 1990 he became the first Democratic endorsed candidate to win a Hamilton County administrative office in two decades.
 He was re-elected every four years since and ran unopposed in 2002 and 2006.

 Previously he was a Delhi Township Trustee for twenty-one (21) years.
 He was also President of the Hamilton County Township Association for seven (7) years.

 He served sixteen (16) years on the Board of the Ohio Public Employees Retirement System (PERS), chairing the Board for three (3) years.
 PERS is one of the nation's largest private pension plans with over $60 billion in assets.
 He became a licensed investment broker in 1968 and retired from the Cincinnati office of Paine Webber (now UBS) in 1999 after a twenty-one (21) year association.

 A long-time Tri-State area radio personality, his series of yearly music and radio histories from 1955 to 1969 is currently heard on WMKV, 89.3, Sunday nights from 9pm to Midnight.
 His annual Christmas programs have been heard nationwide since the early 1990s.

 In October, 2009 he concluded a regular morning program on "Oldies 1160", WDJO, which he had been doing since 2006.
 Previously he did mornings on 1530-WSAI from 2003 to 2005.
 His top-rated Sunday night show was heard on WGRR from 1991 until 2002.
 Previously, he was on WLW, WKRC, and the original WSAI at 1360.